Junior Year - Experience

 Take a leadership role

-- Become a leader on campus or in the community.
-Take a leadership role in campus clubs and organizations, or community organizations you are passionate about.
+Become a leader on campus or in the community.
+Participate in campus clubs and organizations, or volunteer for community organizations you are passionate about.

 Join and attend student professional organizations

-- Find professional organizations related to your major or field interest by selecting the 'links' option on Career Services Center's "What can I do with a major in…?" web page.
+Find professional organizations related to your major or field interest on the Career Services Center webpage, "What can I do with a major in…?".

 Seek out a relevant internship to match career interests